dhughes/tiy-java-crash-course/Crash Course.md

 Here is a really simple conditional expression:

-<iframe src='https://glot.io/snippets/egqcw1tnpn/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqcw1tnpn/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 This example uses `>`, the greater than operator.
 Java has a number of operators for comparing values: